-When it comes to Black Water Rafting in Waitomo, there two options available to you depending on how much of a thrill you’re looking for and how much time you have.
+When it comes to tubing in a cave in Waitomo, there two options available to you depending on how much of a thrill you're looking for and how much time you have.
 You have one called Black Abyss and the other, Black Labyrinth.

 This is the original black water rafting tour that takes you into the deep of Ruakuri Cave (den of dogs by local Māori).
 Armed with a rubber tube, you'll have a chance to hike into the cave, jump into small cascading waterfalls, see the glowworms, and float on the underground river.

 This is a 3 hour experience and takes you to see the staples of what has made this experience so legendary.

 If you're itching for something a bit more physically demanding and will allow you to get even more hands-on, consider this 5 hour experience in the same Ruakuri Cave.
 This extended edition of sorts will take you into the black with a more comprehensive caving experience (closer to what we did in Canmore, Alberta).
 You'll be able to get down on your knees, pass through tight squeezes, climb waterfalls, glide in what they call a flying fox, and repelling down a 35 metre hole.

 Choose this if you want a more complete experience in the caves, being able to see much more of it than you would with the Black Labyrinth experience.

 FUN FACT : Ruakuri Cave is located in Waitomo which in Māori is broken into the words ‘Wai' for water and ‘Tomo' for hole

 Discover Waitomo has a good comparison page that helps you determine which one is the right activity for you.

 Black Water Rafting packing checklist – what to bring

 There's not a lot to bring because they provide almost everything you need for going into the cave but there are still a few essentials that you need to remember.